Atlas B7oxwnqthoOutboundSync Help CenterEmail SupporticonLog Inicon

 2. LEAD_CATEGORY_UPDATED is processed afterward

 OutboundSync may apply a minimal delay to the LEAD_CATEGORY_UPDATED event when necessary to maintain this sequence.
-This ordering ensures that the reply is present in the CRM before the lead category update triggers any HubSpot workflows or user actions.
+This ordering ensures that the reply is present in the CRM before the lead category update triggers any native CRM workflows or user actions.

 Summary of current behavior

-Category Based FiltersSkips the normal queue; apply sequential 60-sec spacing between that lead’s payloads
+Category-based filtersSkips the normal queue; apply sequential 60-second delay between that lead’s payloads

-Email Reply vs Lead Category Updated eventsEmail Reply is processed first; Lead Category Update gets a small delay to ensure proper sequencing
+Email reply versus lead category updated eventsEmail reply is processed first; lead category update gets a small delay to ensure proper sequencing

 Was this article helpful?